GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Related Work

 \subsection{Data Selection for LLMs}

-Data selection has emerged as a critical lever for enhancing the efficiency and performance of LLMs~\citep{Koh2017UnderstandingBP}.
-Early approaches largely relied on static heuristics to filter low-quality web text, utilizing metrics such as perplexity thresholds, language identification, deduplication, and rule-based filters~\citep{Penedo2023TheRD,Raffel2019ExploringTL,Abbas2023SemDeDupDL,Li2024DataCompLMIS,Xie2023DataSF,Lin2024Rho1NA}.
-Beyond filtering, optimizing the mixture of data sources has been standard practice to balance general capabilities with specific domain knowledge~\citep{Xie2023DoReMiOD, Ye2024DataML}.
-More recent strategies employ diversity-based sampling~\citep{Zhang2024HarnessingDF} or proxy models to score data quality~\citep{Wettig2025OrganizeTW,Liu2024RegMixDM}.
+Data selection has emerged as a critical lever for enhancing the training efficiency and performance of LLMs~\citep{Koh2017UnderstandingBP}.
+Early approaches largely relied on static heuristics to filter low-quality web text, using metrics such as perplexity thresholds, language identification, deduplication, and rule-based filters~\citep{Penedo2023TheRD, Raffel2019ExploringTL, Abbas2023SemDeDupDL, Li2024DataCompLMIS, Xie2023DataSF, Lin2024Rho1NA}.
+Beyond filtering, optimizing the data-source mix has been standard practice to balance general capabilities with specific domain knowledge~\citep{Xie2023DoReMiOD, Ye2024DataML}.
+More recent strategies employ diversity-based sampling~\citep{Zhang2024HarnessingDF} or proxy models to score data quality~\citep{Wettig2025OrganizeTW, Liu2024RegMixDM}.
 However, these methods predominantly rely on human intuition or general-purpose heuristics rather than a principled evaluation of how specific data points contribute to the model's learning trajectory, often leading to suboptimal alignment with downstream tasks~\citep{Xia2024LESSSI}.